SRAM is the second most popular road bike groupset manufacturer. Many believe it’s better than Shimano.

 SRAM Rival eTap AXS is the best entry-level electronic road bike groupset.
-It has better ergonomics than Force but is only available for disc brakes and has a few other limitations, like no possibility of connecting satellite shifters.
+It has better ergonomics than RED but is only available for disc brakes.
+It also has limitations, like the lack of connection to satellite shifters.

-Force eTap AXS is the golden mean, and RED eTap AXS is ideal for racers and serious roadies.
+Force eTap AXS is the golden mean with the same ergonomics as Rival.
+RED eTap AXS is ideal for racers and serious roadies because it’s the lightest, but it’s awaiting an update.

 SRAM Road Groupsets Hierarchy